OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 *This is more of a guide than definitive*

-* If the mapping is simple, and there is no mapping required for "missing" TED elements, choose the Push model, and write \<xsl:apply-templates select\> and \<xsl:template match\> templates.
+* If the mapping is simple, and there is no mapping required for "missing" TED elements (that is, no eForms subtypes have this BT as mandatory), choose the Push model, and write \<xsl:apply-templates select\> and \<xsl:template match\> templates.

 * If the eForms element is mandatory, and the TED XML element is not always present, choose the Pull model, and write \<xsl:call-template name\> and \<xsl:template name\> templates.